 centerline: The line equally dividing the two service courts and stretches from the non-volley zone line to the baseline.

 challenge court: During social play or a large group practice, a court where the winner(s) of a match stays and takes on the next challenger(s).
-Since there is no rule regarding this, variations abound, such as limiting a player to a set number of games on the challenge court.
+Since there is no rule regarding this, variations abound, such as limiting a winning player to a specific number of games on the challenge court.

 chicken wing.
 Positioning your paddle arm with your elbow pointed up but your paddle down in an attempt to hit a ball coming to toward the vicinity of your same-side armpit.

-chop: Swinging the paddle down to put backspin on the ball.
+chop: Swinging the paddle sharply down during a stroke to put backspin on the ball.

 closed face: Having the top of the paddle face tilted forward toward the net.

-crosscourt shot: To hit the ball to the opponent’s portion of the court diagonally opposite from your own.
+crosscourt shot: To hit the ball to the opponent’s portion of the court diagonally opposite from your own position.

-dead ball: Once a fault or hinder occurs, the ball is declared dead and action on the point is over.
+dead ball: Once a fault or hinder occurs, the ball is declared dead and action on the rally is over.

 dedicated court: A court that is striped and set up for only a single sport.

 Dingles: While there are a number of versions of this dinking drill game, it typically involves play using only the non-volley zone as the legal court area.
-In one variation, initially two balls are only dinked crosscourt and once a fault occurs, a player yells “Dingles” and the entire court comes become the legal playing surface.
+In one variation, initially two balls are only dinked crosscourt among four players and once a fault occurs, a player yells “Dingles” and the entire court becomes become the legal playing surface for the remaining ball.
 Other variations include serving crosscourt simultaneously and working toward the net then using only the NVZ until one ball faults.

 dink: A soft and low shot over the net intended to land in the opponent’s non-volley zone, made from near one’s own kitchen line.